All new cars and vans that run on petrol or diesel are to be banned in the UK as of 2040

 High performance electric cars

-These electric cars are currently at the top of the electric car range in the UK in regards of the high performance that is within their capability as well as many other technologies.
+These electric cars are currently at the top of the electric car range in the UK, due to the high performance that is within their capability and many other technologies.

 The Tesla range is definitely one of the most advanced that we have seen in the UK for a long time.
 These premium electric saloons come with all the commodities of a regular car as well as collision avoidance, auto steering and auto lane change.
 This is the start to the future of driverless cars.